nerium-security/cycas/README.md

 - Post-process raw Velociraptor artifacts (MFT, EVTX etc) into CSV, JSON, or JSONL format
 - Ingest forensic artifacts at scale from Blob storage, SFTP, SAS token URLs, or a local folder
-- Ingests the data into Azure Data Explorer (ADX) for quick analysis with Kusto Query Language (KQL)
+- Ingest into Azure Data Explorer (ADX) for quick analysis with Kusto Query Language (KQL)
 - Encrypted ZIP support via Azure Key Vault or environment variables
-- Concurrent processing of multiple ZIP files (+500 ZIP files between ~500 MB and ~15 GB)
+- Concurrent processing of multiple ZIP files using Azure Functions (+500 ZIP files between ~500 MB and ~15 GB)

 ## Who built it and why